inrupt/public-documentation/coding-conventions/javascript-coding-standards.md

   - Classes have corresponding unit tests.
   - Replace dependencies by mocks with validated assumptions.
   - High coverage is important, but not a goal in itself.
-  - Not only ensure that code is used, but that its effects are tested.
+Ensure not only that the code is used, but that is effects are tested.
 - Write integration tests for groups of classes or functions.
   - Since each has one specific responsibility, integration tests check how those responsibilities interact.